maquchizi/python-word-lookup/README.md

 Sign up and get a FREE API key from http://developer.wordnik.com/ before use

 ##Requirements:
->The official Python client library for the Wordnik API - Install using pip install wordnik
+Requests HTTP library - Install using `pip install requests`

+Requests security updates (Python 2 only) - Install using `pip install requests[security]`

->Wordnik API key - Sign up for one for free at http://developer.wordnik.com/
+Wordnik API key - Sign up for one for free at http://developer.wordnik.com/

 ##Options:
->-w or --word - The word you wish to search for
+-w or --word - The word you wish to search for

->-l or --limit - The number of defitions you would like to get back
+-l or --limit - The number of defitions you would like to get back

 ##Usage:
->./dictionary.py -w prime -l 3
+``./dictionary.py -w prime -l 3``

->./dictionary.py --word prime --limit 3
+``./dictionary.py --word prime --limit 3``